evolbioinfo/goalign/docs/commands/mask.md

 This will replace 10 positions with N|X from the 10th position.

+If --unique is specified, 'goalign mask --unique' will replace characters that are unique in their column with N or X. In this case, --length and --start are ignored.

 The output format is the same than input format.

 #### Usage
 ```